MicrosoftDocs/win32/desktop-src/SecCrypto/adding-time-stamps-to-previously-signed-files.md

 ---
-Description: Time stamps are normally included when a file is signed using SignTool with the -t option. ms.assetid: ca22d055-dc34-447c-991b-27ff21ca3afc
+description: Time stamps are normally included when a file is signed using SignTool with the -t option. ms.assetid: ca22d055-dc34-447c-991b-27ff21ca3afc
 title: Adding Time Stamps to Previously Signed Files ms.topic: article